mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 20, 2021

-**Today's JavaScript Progress**: Spent some time to learn how closures are used to preserve data between function calls:
+**Today's JavaScript Progress**: Studied how closures are used to preserve data between function calls:

 1. The problem with globals
 2. What is a closure?